galacticcouncil/hydration-docs/docs/03_guides/06_governance/01_new_referendum.md

 * If you do not know how to use preimages, then select one of the **Quick Start** options that best fits your proposal.
 Below are the options:
     * **Treasury spend local** - for proposals that want to request HDX.
-    * **Remark** - for proposals that wish to propose changes to the protocol/ecosystem. most ideal for the ‘Wish for Change’ track.
+    * **Remark** - for proposals that wish to propose changes to the protocol/ecosystem.
+Most ideal for the ‘Wish for Change’ track.
 * In the following dialog box, enter all relevant details.
 It is important to specify the correct track for your proposal.
-Read [this guide](docs/07_governance/03_democracy_origins_tracks.md) to understand more about the choosing the right track.
+Read [this guide](/governance/origins_tracks) to understand more about the choosing the right track.
 Once done, click **Create Preimage** and sign the transaction.
-This will create your proposal/referendum.
+This will create your referendum.
 But note that until you pay the Decision Deposit, this referendum is, in a sense, inactive (it will not pass even if it gets the necessary votes).
 At this stage, there are two things you need to do.
 * **Add contextual information**.
 You can do this by editing the referendum to add the information.
 Or you can link to the discussion post you created before.
 * **Pay Decision Deposit**.
 Click the Decision Deposit button on the Status dialog box of your referendum page.
 Enter the required HDX and sign the transaction.